PAS/Meredith Music Publications

 Percussive Arts Society International Convention (PASIC) Grant for a Non-Percussionist Band Director

-The purpose of the “Percussive Arts Society International Convention (PASIC) Grant for a Non-Percussionist Band Director” is to provide financial assistance to a band director to attend the Percussive Arts Society International Convention (PASIC) to be held in Indianapolis, IN on November 19–22, 2014 in order to further the band director’s knowledge of percussion instruments and their use in school ensembles.
-Deadline to apply is July 9, 2014
+The purpose of the “Percussive Arts Society International Convention (PASIC) Grant for a Non-Percussionist Band Director” is to provide financial assistance to a band director to attend the Percussive Arts Society International Convention (PASIC) to be held in San Antonio, Texas on November 11–14, 2015 in order to further the band director’s knowledge of percussion instruments and their use in school ensembles.

-PASIC 2014 Scholarships The Percussive Arts Society is pleased to announce several scholarships assisting students to attend PASIC 2014.
+PASIC 2015 Scholarships The Percussive Arts Society is pleased to announce several scholarships assisting students to attend PASIC 2014.
 Applicant must be an active PAS member at time of application, and if selected, during PASIC 2014.
 Each scholarship recipient will receive PASIC registration, PASIC souvenir t-shirt and $500 toward the cost of transportation/lodging.
-Deadline to apply is June 13, 2014.

 The Percussive Arts Society offers grants to be awarded to those chosen and invited by the Society, with recommendation from the Symphonic Committee, to present symphonic percussion sessions at PASIC.
 These grants will be for sessions with single presenters and does not include group presentations.
 This grant program will be administered by the Percussive Arts Society and underwritten by Stanley and Margaret Leonard.
 There will be a maximum of twelve (12) grants, each in the amount of $300.
 Grant funds will be paid to the recipient following the PASIC event.
 Sessions should include symphonic clinic-performances, labs, opera and musical theater percussion, ethnic percussion with orchestra, band and wind ensemble percussion.
 To be eligible for this grant, you must apply through the standard PASIC Artist Application Process from September 15th thru December 15th.